wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 ![Configure SaaS offers in Partner Center - Step 5.](../media/04-landing-page-best-practices-05.png)

-If your offer is available under multiple SKUs, you'll define them in the next step.
-Even if your app is available as a single license where it's available as an all-or-nothing, you'll configure it on this page.
+Next, you'll define the plans (or SKUs) of your offer.

 ISVs can elect to offer different licenses, such as a basic, professional or enterprise license.
 Partner Center and the offer configuration support this capability.

 ![Configure SaaS offers in Partner Center - Step 6.](../media/04-landing-page-best-practices-06.png)

-As part of the offer SKU, you can define different price points, if you offer trials, and which markets the SKU is available within:
+As part of your offer's plan, you can define different price points, if you offer trials, and which markets the plans are available within.

 As part of the market selection, notice some markets include an icon next to the name.
-Microsoft can remit tax on your behalf on these indicated markets and Microsoft will cover everything related to tax remittance for these markets and included.
+Microsoft will automatically collect and remit tax on your behalf on these indicated markets.
 The costs for this processing are included as part of the transaction fee Microsoft charges.
+Please note that you are responsible for identifying whether you need to collect and remit tax in the other markets.

 ![Configure SaaS offers in Partner Center - Step 7.](../media/04-landing-page-best-practices-07.png)

-When defining the pricing details, you configure the offer to charge one price for one user limit and a different price for another user limit.
-For example, you might charge one price for 1-99 licenses but offer a better pricing for 100-500 licenses.
+When defining the pricing details, you can configure the plan to charge one price for one set of license limits and a different price for another set.
+For example, you might charge one price for 1-99 licenses but offer a reduced price for 100-500 licenses.

-The offer pricing also supports billing users on a monthly or annually, all subscription money is collected at the time of purchase, and you can elect to offer a free trial for your app.
+The offer pricing also supports billing users on a monthly or annual basis, and you can elect to offer a free 30-day trial for your subscription.

 > [!NOTE]
 > For more information on the transaction fee Microsoft charges for SaaS offers, see [Plan a SaaS offer for the commercial marketplace: SaaS billing](/azure/marketplace/plan-saas-offer#saas-billing)